seahorn/crab/README.md

     virtual ~numerical_domain() { }

-This api assumes the manipulation of linear expressions and linear constraints both defined in linear_constraints.hpp so it is good to be familiar with.
+This API assumes the manipulation of linear expressions and linear constraints both defined in linear_constraints.hpp so it is good to be familiar with.